 1. The longest place name in Ireland is Muckanaghederdauhaulia

 This is one of those Ireland facts kids will love.
 In Irish Gaelic, this roughly translates as “piggery between two expanses of briny water.”Though it doesn’t come close to the longest Welsh place name (google it), we still think it’s a long enough – and confusing enough – word.
-To be exact, this one-word place name is 22 letters of goodness that describes a boggy peninsula where basically no one lives.
+To be exact, this one-word place name is 22 letters of goodness that describe a boggy peninsula where basically no one lives.

 2. Halloween is Irish

 What?
 Nope, this cool Irish fact is true!
 Halloween may have Christian ties, with Allhallowtide beginning a three-day veneration of the dearly departed, but Halloween traditions as we know them to begin with the Celtic festival of Samhain.
 In Old Irish, this means “Summer’s End.”
 It features bonfires, terrifying masks, even more, terrifying turnip lanterns, and amateur dress-ups.
 See more festivals in Ireland here.

 3. St Patrick wasn’t Irish

 4. More Irish people live outside of Ireland than in Ireland

 This is one of my favorite crazy fun facts about Ireland that is hard to believe!
 From around 1700, between nine and ten million Irish-born people emigrated.
 That’s way more than Ireland’s highest population of 8.4 million during the 1840s.
 Today, around 80 million people worldwide claim Irish descent (including more than 36 million Americans).
 There’s even a government position dedicated to this – Minister of State for the Diaspora and International Development.

 5. Know Your Irish Pub Etiquette